 Accustomed to traveling abroad and wearing western brands, they also tend to be keen on genderfluid looks.

-Wechat and Weibo are the most popular channels to receive the latest fashion trends and styling tips.
+Weibo and Wechat Official Accounts, and increasingly TikTok, are the most popular channels to receive the latest fashion trends and styling tips.

 Wechat remains China’s most used mobile app with a penetration rate of 83 per cent among all smartphone users: it has 92 million daily users, who watch it more than 10 times a day and about 38 billion messages are sent every day.